ragelmalti/gremlins/README.md

 # gremlins
-University project, made in Java with the processing library
+University project, made in Java with the processing library.
+Type `gradle run` to play the game.